aarron-lee/SimpleDeckyTDP/README.md

 ## Compatibility

-Tested on ChimeraOS, NobaraOS, SteamFork, and Bazzite.
-Also usable on official SteamSO + non-deck devices.
+Tested on SteamOS, ChimeraOS, NobaraOS, SteamFork, and Bazzite.

 Other distros not tested.
 Intel support is experimental and still a work in progress.